• Skip to main content

 When students shoot my rifle, the response is almost always the same, “Whoaaaah, that's a whole other level,” and followed up with, “how much is the whole setup?”

-I'm a firm believer in the “buy once, cry once” mentality.
+I firmly believe in the “buy once, cry once” mentality.
 Great products can be expensive but worth every penny, especially when it comes to gear that one day may save your life.

 Additional Entry